 - Complete the IRS Data Retrieval through FAFSA on the Web

-- Submit the current 2019-20 Federal Verification Worksheet to Student Financial Services.
+- Return the Verification Worksheet sent to you by Student Financial Services.

 - Submit all documents listed above and/or requested by Student Financial Services by March 2nd for priority awarding.
 Some scholarships and grants may require additional forms.